-Your best bet is to seek out businesses that are certified or verified by a reputable third party.
-You can also do your own due diligence -- see our Green Your Travel tips for 10 questions to ask before you book your travel.
+Your best bet is to seek out businesses that are certified or verified by a reputable third party, like the Rainforest Alliance.

 Many sustainably managed lodges, hotels and Bed & Breakfasts also have very high standards for quality and luxury.
 They bring nature and culture within your reach, while still assuring a high level of comfort.

 Certified tours and accommodations come in a range of prices, depending on the level of comfort and convenience you desire